Rinkish/Sqli_Edited_Version/README.md

 https://github.com/Audi-1/sqli-labs

-How and what changes are made and how to setup this lab - You can read by blog for this
+How and what changes are made and how to setup this lab - You can read my blog for this

 https://rinkishkhera.blogspot.in/2017/05/sqli-dhakkan-lab-setup-in-kali-linux.html